filecoin-project/filecoin-docs/content/en/about/assets/wrapped-filecoin/index.md

 ---
 title: "Wrapped Filecoin"
 description: "Wrapped tokens allow tokens from one blockchain to be used natively on another chain."
-lead: "Wrapped tokens allow tokens from one blockchain to be used natively on another chain."
+lead: "Wrapped tokens allow tokens from one blockchain to be used natively on another chain.
+The wrapping process usually involves locking the original tokens in a smart contract, which then mints an equivalent amount of wrapped tokens on another blockchain."
 draft: false
 images: []
 type: docs